burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 25. **Read after Read is not a race.** If two instructions perform a read and another performs a read as well from another thread, then in this case - there is no race condition.
 So, you can safely perform read after read without any synchronization.
 Another pair's read/write, write/read, write/write lead to race and nondeterministic behavior.

-26. **If you are using parallel algorithms, then use work-efficient algorithms.** If you want to use instead of sequential algorithm parallel version then firstly practical algorithms should be work-efficient.
+26. **If you are using parallel algorithms, then use work-efficient algorithms.** If you want to replace a sequential algorithm with a parallel version then firstly practical parallel algorithms should be work-efficient.

 This property means that if the launch algorithm is in a single core it should have the same asymptotic behavior in terms of compute complexity.

-27. **Use modern compilers.** Compiler developers create new optimization with each release of modern compilers.
+27. **Use modern compilers.** Compiler developers create new optimizations with each release of modern compilers.

 28. **Eliminate as possible integer modulus and division.** The modulus division and integer division are typically expensive.
-The information about instruction latency (the delay in a dependency chain under the assumption that input data is available in the register file), throughput (the maximum number of instructions of the same kind which can be executed per clock cycle), required execution port for INTEL and AMD CPUs are available in this technical document [[16]](https://www.agner.org/optimize/instruction_tables.pdf).
+The information about instruction latency (the delay in a dependency chain under the assumption that input data is available in the register file), throughput (the maximum number of instructions of the same kind that can be executed per clock cycle), required execution port for INTEL and AMD CPUs are available in this technical document [[16]](https://www.agner.org/optimize/instruction_tables.pdf).

 29. **Order of linked files in some compilers can have a bigger effect than O2 or O3**.
 The order of linked files affects the placement of the generated code in the final binary file.
 Performance varies due to changes in cache alignment and page alignment.
 LLVM/CLANG has several compile options to handle code alignment: `-align-all-functions`, `-align-all-blocks`, `-align-all-nofallthru-blocks` (See this [blog post](https://easyperf.net/blog/2018/01/25/Code_alignment_options_in_llvm)).